Know Before You Show! (Top 10 Most Important Reminders)

 Do you have rental guns?

 Yes, we have rental guns available on a half-day basis.
-These guns are 12, 20, 28 and .410 gauge over-and-under Beretta or Rizzini shotguns, suited to both clay target shooting and wingshooting.
+These guns are 12, 20, 28 and .410 gauge over-and-under Beretta, Rizzini, Fausti and Caesar Guerini shotguns, suited to both clay target shooting and wingshooting.
 If you're traveling and it's not convenient for you to bring your gun, you'll enjoy shooting one of these fine shotguns.
 Advance reservation of your desire to rent a shotgun will help ensure its availability when you arrive.
 Keep in mind that 12-gauge, semi-autos, and pump action shotguns are not allowed on upland field hunts -- only 20-gauge or smaller over-under or side-by-side models!
 12-gauge, semi-autos, and pump action shotguns can only be used on driven pheasant shoots, mallard duck hunts, and sporting clays.

 Can I hunt with my own dog?